PACS Course Number 163

 Hugh McLaughlin, Ph.D/P.E.
 Director of Biocarbon Research for Alterna Biocarbon is the course director.
 He is an expert on both activated carbons and the unique properties of chars derived from renewable biomass, particularly wood and agricultural residues.
 The course covers the underlying science of carbonization, options for manufacture on industrial scale, and the properties of chars relevant to specific applications.
 Specifically, biochar — the unique carbonaceous material intended as a soil amendment and carbon sequestration method — will be covered in depth.
-Henry Nowicki, PACS President, covers analytical methods for manufacture and applications.
+PACS covers analytical methods for manufacture and applications.

 PACS courses related to activated carbon are titled:

 - Activated Carbon Adsorption Principles, GAED, Practices and Opportunities

 - Selecting the Best Activated Carbon for a Specific Application